 As always, our office is here to help you with any questions.
-If we can assist you with additional information or clarification with regard to Mississippi campaign finance laws, please call Jennifer Robertson at (601) 359-1358 or Amanda Frusha at (601) 359-5213.
-You may also contact the Elections Division at (800) 829-6786 or (601) 576-2550.
+If we can assist you with additional information or clarification with regard to Mississippi campaign finance laws, please call us at the Elections Division at (800) 829-6786.
 Thank you.